jamietre/CsQuery/README.md

 ### Why CsQuery?

 CSS selectors and jQuery make it really easy to access and manipulate HTML on the client.
 There's no reason it should be any more difficult to do the same thing with some arbitrary HTML on the server.
 It's a simple as that.
-Use it in web projects to do post-processing on HTML pages before they're served, for web scraping, parsing templates for emails, and more.
+Use it in web projects to do post-processing on HTML pages before they're served, for web scraping, parsing templates, and more.

 ##### Standards Compliant HTML parsing